 The phrase “Certified SEO Expert” often shows up on freelance sites and in forum signatures.
 For small business owners trying to find real help with website visibility, the phrase sounds reassuring—a sign of proven expertise.
 The truth is more complicated.

-This article explains what “certified SEO” means (or doesn’t mean), how to evaluate who truly knows what they’re doing, and how to think ahead as more platforms move toward offering their own in-house badges for search engine optimization (SEO) and perhaps even generative engine optimization (GEO).
+This article explains what “certified SEO” means (or doesn’t mean), how to evaluate who truly knows what they’re doing, and how to think ahead as even more platforms move toward offering their own in-house badges for search engine optimization (SEO) and perhaps even generative engine optimization (GEO).

 Clarifying the “Certified Squarespace SEO Expert” Claim

 We wrote this after encountering a forum profile promoting themselves as a “Certified Squarespace SEO Expert” alongside a Platinum Partner badge.
 That combination is misleading.
-Squarespace awards badges for project volume—not for SEO proficiency.
+Squarespace awards badges for sales volume—not for SEO proficiency.

 If you come across freelancers marketing themselves as “Certified Squarespace SEO Experts,” the title doesn’t exist.
 Squarespace has no official SEO certification, exam, or accreditation—only its directory of designers.
 When someone uses that label, they’re either using misleading wording or referencing a generic third-party badge not affiliated with Squarespace itself.